cmang/durdraw/README.md

 An animated fetcher.
 A front-end for Durdraw and Neofetch integration.

 positional arguments:
-  filename              .durf ASCII and ANSI art file or files to use
+  filename              .dur ASCII and ANSI art file or files to use

 options:
   -h, --help            show this help message and exit